This delightful mid 19th century end-terrace cottage is situated in the charming town of St Boswells in the Scottish Borders.

 A lovely comfortable cottage offering an attractive break whatever the time of year.

-Two bedrooms: 1 x king-size double (zip/link, can be 2'6" twin on request), 1 x single.
+Two bedrooms: 1 x king-size double (zip/link, advise if you wish beds to be made up to 2'6" twins), 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Sitting room with open fire.

 About the location